HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-modality-and-technique-intro.md

 | Brachytherapy| High Dose Rate  | Intracavitary, IMB, Interstitial, Intravascular, Intraluminal, IORT, Surface, UNC (.text required) |
 | Brachytherapy| High dose rate electronic  | Intracavitary, IMB, Interstitial, Intraluminal, IORT, Surface, UNC (.text required) |
 | Brachytherapy| Radiopharmaceutical  | Oral, Intravascular, Intracavitary, Interstitial, UNC (.text required) |
+{: .grid }

-It will not always be possible for systems to map modalities and techniques to the coded values defined here, since the system may have been configured with a local codesystem, or the values may have been recorded as a text string.
-In order to enable systems to produce mCODE-conformant data, an "un-encoded" value ([HL7 Codesystem NullFlavor](https://terminology.hl7.org/CodeSystem-v3-NullFlavor.html) value 'UNC') is included in the value sets for both modality and technique.
-If the "un-encoded" value is used, a text literal that specifies the value SHALL be provided in the `.text` element of the CodeableConcept.
+It may not be possible to map modalities and techniques to the coded values defined here, since the system may have been configured with a local code system, or the values may have been recorded as text strings.
+In order to enable systems to produce mCODE-conformant data, an "un-encoded" value ([HL7 Codesystem NullFlavor](https://terminology.hl7.org/CodeSystem-v3-NullFlavor.html) value `UNC`) is included in the value sets for both modality and technique. `UNC` means the original text or a local code has not been translated or encoded to the approved value set due to limitations of the sending system.
+If the `UNC` value is used, a text literal that specifies the source value SHALL be provided in the `.text` element of the CodeableConcept.
 This requirement is enforced by an invariant.
-{: .grid }

 Technique Acronyms: